Skip to content

 Clients call months later to share discoveries:

-• Unlike oak, faux doesn’t radiate heat — it just looks warm.
+• Faux doesn’t radiate heat — it only looks warm.

 • From salty coasts to snowy mountains, they hold steady.